GregorR/livede/README.md

 # Setup

 Setup is quite manual right now.
-You must install codemirror, fontawesome and pyodide as directories in the client code, and present the client code over any standard HTTP server.
+You must install codemirror and fontawesome as directories in the client code, and for optional eval support, may install pyodide and picocjs as well.
+Then, simply present the client code over any standard HTTP server.
 A redirect rule helps: By default, if you access a path such as "/.../foo", it will look for a document named "foo".
 If you can't set up a redirect rule, you can use "?doc=foo" (search parameters) instead.